 - C. The audit system is at the heart of the TOPS Program of Safety, and Management must be familiar with the audit process.
-The Board approves each auditor, based on integrity, reputation, personal attributes and professional qualifications and experience in aviation safety. - 1.)
-Subsequent to the initial independent audit required for initial membership, independent audits shall be performed annually.
-The "Annual Audit" procedures are described in Section VII within the Program of Safety - 2.)
-The audit process will be comprised of two parts, (A) and (B).
+The Board approves each auditor, based on integrity, reputation, personal attributes and professional qualifications and experience in aviation safety. - 1) Subsequent to the initial independent audit required for initial membership, independent audits must be performed annually.
+The "Annual Audit" procedures are described in Section VII within the Program of Safety. - 2) The audit process will be comprised of two parts, (A) and (B).
 Part A will consist of the traditional evaluation as established by TOPS membership Part B will consist of an in-depth consultative evaluation by the auditor and presented to the subject operator.
-All tour sites of the audited operator will be evaluated; the audited operator will pay for all audit costs. - D. It is the responsibility of management to establish clear operating standards, effectively communicate them to the pilot staff, and provide consistent day-to-day interpretation.
-Pilots are expected to comply with these standards, but shall never compromise safety when unforeseen or unusual circumstances occur.
-The pilot's professional judgment will be respected at all times within these guidelines. - E. Sometimes there is conflict between noise abatement and safe practice.
-The company shall maintain safety as the primary standard by which all air tours are conducted. - F. Management shall implement a human factors program in order to develop and maintain a culture of safety throughout the organization.
-The objective of this program is increased safety performance in all departments. - G. Sightseeing flights should not conduct operations within the height/velocity curve; except when necessary for landings, takeoffs, and approaches to and departures from in-ground-effect hover.
-It shall be a company policy, and included in pilot training, to recognize and avoid the height/velocity curve area for the type aircraft flown. - H. Management will endeavor to hire instrument-rated pilots and encourage non-rated pilots to acquire their instrument rating. - I. Management shall coordinate their air tour operations with other operators flying in the same air space.
-Operator meetings with TOPS members and other tour operators shall be held at least annually in order to coordinate routes, position reporting, noise, safety procedures, and other items as appropriate.
+All tour sites of the audited operator will be evaluated; the audited operator will pay for all audit costs. - D. It is the responsibility of management to establish clear operating standards, effectively communicate them to the pilots and staff, as well as provide consistent day-to-day interpretation.
+Pilots and staff are expected to comply with these standards, but must never compromise safety when unforeseen or unusual circumstances occur.
+The pilot's professional judgment will be respected at all times within these guidelines for safety of flight items. - E. Sometimes there is conflict between noise abatement and safe practice.
+The company must maintain safety as the primary standard by which all air tours are conducted. - F. Management must implement a human factors program in order to develop and maintain a culture of safety throughout the organization.
+The objective of this program is increased safety performance in all departments. - G. Sightseeing flights and air tours must not conduct operations within the height/velocity curve; except when necessary for only landings, takeoffs, and approaches to and departures from in-ground-effect hover.
+It must be a company policy, and included in pilot training, to recognize and avoid the height/velocity curve area for the type aircraft flown. - H. Management will endeavor to hire instrument-rated pilots to enhance its operational experience and encourages non-rated pilots to acquire their instrument rating within a reasonable time period. - I. Management must coordinate their air tour operations with other operators flying in the same airspace.
+Operator meetings with TOPS members and other air tour operators must be held at least annually in order to coordinate routes, position reporting, noise, safety procedures, and other items as appropriate.